 Recipe – Whole roasted silverfish with Asian flavours

-- 2 x whole gutted and scaled carpenters/silverfish
+- 2 x whole gutted and scaled carpenters/silverfish or other sustainable white fish species

 - 4 sprigs coriander